sloppyjuicy/office-developer-client-docs.fr-FR/docs/visio/now-function-visioshapesheet.md

 ---
 # <a name="now-function-visioshapesheet"></a>NOW Function (VisioShapeSheet)

-Renvoie la date et l'heure actuelles.
+Renvoie la date et l’heure actuelles.

 ## <a name="syntax"></a>Syntaxe